MMRIZE/MMM-CalendarExt3/README.md

 ```

 ## Config
-Anyway even this simplest will work.
+Anyway, even this simplest will work.
 ```js
 {
   module: "MMM-CalendarExt3",